 - Cardiovascular disease: As estrogen levels decline, the risk of heart disease rises.

 - Certain cancers: The risk of breast and ovarian cancer rises after menopause.
-The reasons vary but may be due to hormonal changes related to menopause, HRT if a woman has used this for symptoms, or simply natural aging.
+The reasons vary but may be due to hormonal changes related to menopause and its treatments or natural aging.

 Most people continue to enjoy a healthy life throughout menopause, however.
-They can ensure this further by maintaining a balanced and nutritious diet, exercising, and checking in with a doctor regularly.
+They can further ensure this by maintaining a balanced and nutritious diet, exercising, and regularly checking in with a doctor.